The difference stable housing makes

 When people spend more than half of their paycheque on housing, they become vulnerable

 They can’t keep up with other essentials — food, transportation, or childcare.
 A missed rent payment can quickly spiral into instability: couch surfing, temporary basement rentals, or being forced out of the communities they love.
+That instability breeds further instability.

 55% of Canadians are concerned about the possibility of losing their home or rental unit if their financial situation were to suddenly change.